 All Amounts due from group undertakings are unsecured and repayable on demand.
-Included within the amount is £100,000k which is held on deposit in a call account with the Company's parent (see notes 16 and 17).
 All Amounts due from group undertakings are included within Stage 1 for IFRS 9 purposes.
-The expected credit loss is £nil (2020: £nil).
+The expected credit loss is £nil (2021: £nil).

 9. Investments

 The subsidiary undertakings listed below, are incorporated in England and Wales and are registered to 1 More London Place, London, SE1 2AF.